proophsoftware/event-machine/docs/tutorial/part_IV.md

         $eventMachine->registerQuery(
             self::BUILDINGS,
             JsonSchema::object(
-                [], //No required arguments for that query
+                [], //No required arguments for this query
                 //Optional argument name, is a nullable string ['name' => JsonSchema::nullOr(JsonSchema::string()->withMinLength(1))]
             )